Sounding Canvas Project Report

 3. Server Routing: Upon receiving a touch event from any canvas, the Python server acts as a router.
 It takes the incoming event and broadcasts it to all other currently connected Sounding Canvases.
 This ensures that every canvas in the network is aware of interactions happening on any other canvas.

 4. Reception and Response: Each receiving canvas processes the incoming event from the server.
-This allows for synchronized visual or auditory responses across the entire network of artworks, enabling complex, multi-canvas compositions or shared interactive experiences.
+This allows for synchronized auditory responses across the entire network of artworks, enabling complex, multi-canvas compositions or shared interactive experiences.

 This server-client architecture, powered by WebSockets, allows the Sounding Canvas series to transcend individual artworks, transforming them into a cohesive, interactive network where a touch on one canvas can resonate and influence the sonic landscape of all others.